by KD Miller

 Closing her eyes, Catrina dug into her dress pocket, and pulled out her handkerchief, as the tears she’d been preventing all day streamed down her face.
 She couldn’t let the boys see her cry.
 She couldn’t.
 They would grow upset, and the day before Christmas was no time to be upset and scared.
 Standing up straight, she gave a toss of her curls, composed herself, sniffled, and shoved the handkerchief back in her pocket.
 The boys needed her now more than ever.

 “Mrs. Mueller!
 Mrs. Mueller!
 Mrs. Mueller!”
 The twins giggled as she met them a few seconds later in the parlor.
 They looked like little dolls!
-How they laughed, and twirled in their custom-made clothing.
-Francis looked stunning in his deep green tuxedo that caused his red hair to sparkle.
+How they laughed and twirled in their custom-made clothing.
+Francis looked stunning in his deep green tuxedo which caused his red hair to sparkle.
 They were all gorgeous!
 The tailor had done a wonderful job!
-Dylan stopped dancing, and gasped.
+Dylan stopped dancing and gasped.
 Francis’s eyes grew large in disbelief and little Millen called out, “Theodore…”

 With butterflies in her stomach, Catrina slowly turned around, as Theodore walked slowly down the stairs, one gloved hand trailing the banister.
 The beautiful double-breasted suit, with quarter-sized brass buttons Benjamin picked out for him fit him like a glove.
 He looked remarkable.
 For the first time in three weeks, a genuine smile spread across the boy’s face.
 How could this be possible?
 Wouldn’t he be more comfortable wearing something else?